New Essay on Transformation in Prison from Our Comrade Clinton Walker

 It's time for the DOC to recognize that in the case of rehabilitation, they have not enemies but allies in the people they deem expendable.
 It's time for honest investment in effective resources that encourage healing of our wounded communities.
 If it wasn't for the caring individuals whom I was fortunate to stumble across and later rigorously sought out, I would have never reached the degree of mental health I enjoy today.
 What they taught was transformative justice coded in an uncustomary formula.
 They taught self worth that encouraged the hard work of healing oneself and one’s community.

-It will be to the great benefit of society when the day comes that whenever there is a flexing of authority by a prison guard, a prisoner’s response would mask no hidden agendas.
-It would disguise no underlying therapeutic pursuit that welcomes solitary confinement, and only the pure intent of unadulterated disrespect would be behind a fervid "Fuck you and fuck that hole".
-This would allow an authentic path to redemption centered on the compassionate interest of incarcerated individuals.
+If at this moment it has to be a prison industry, it would be to the great benefit of society when the day come that whenever there is a flexing of authority by a prison guard, a prisoners response would mask no hidden agendas.
+It would disguise no underlying therapeutic pursuit that welcomes solitary confinement in search of companionship, and only the intent of pure disrespect would be behind a fervid "fuck you and fuck that hole".
+If we no longer had to bring punishment on ourselves to experience these rare moments of care and camaraderie, we would be closer to pursuing an authentic path to redemption centered on the compassionate interest of incarcerated individuals.